-We are temporarily closed and not accepting any guests at the moment.
-Any guests booked with us up until Sunday 19th July 2020 have been contacted to rearrange their stay or process a refund of any deposit paid.
-We are following all of the Welsh Government advice and will re-open on Monday 20th July 2020.
-There will be changes to our level of service.
+We are now open and able to take bookings.
+We are following all of the Welsh Government advice and updating our procedures as this advice evolves.
+There are changes to our level of service.
 The main changes can be viewed here.

 So, dust of your walking boots and head to Barmouth.
 Most maps are able to be printed from the online webpage or just pop into the the Tourist Information Centre at Barmouth train station and the staff will be able to assist you!
 Also, we have a selction of maps in our B&B that you are most welcome to borrow.